Can people truly change?

 your whole life.”

-In one scene, she sits crying in a parked car.
+In one scene, she sits crying in her parked car.
 A driver starts honking, impatiently trying to take the spot.
-Interrupted, Amy lashes out and speeds away.
-It's the perfect metaphor: There's no time or space to quietly grieve.
+Interrupted, Amy lashes out and angrily speeds away.

 Three great episodes peek into other people’s lives: